-For investors who favour a higher allocation to equities and understand the risk reward relationship that entails over the short, medium, and long term.
-The fund predominantly invests in funds and exchange traded funds (ETFs), using a defined strategic asset allocation process to deliver returns while meeting the targeted level of risk.
+For investors who favour capital growth and regular dividend payments through a higher allocation to equities.
+Investors should understand the risk reward relationship that entails over the short, medium, and long term.
+The fund predominantly invests in funds, and exchange traded funds (ETFs), using a defined strategic asset allocation process to deliver returns while meeting the targeted level of risk.